gbif/data-blog/content/post/2024-10-01-grscicoll-collection-descriptors.md

 | Freshwater | Perciformes | Colombia | 300 |
 | Freshwater | Perciformes | Brazil | 145 |

 In the example above, the last column couldn’t be mapped to any Darwin Core or Latimer Core term so it was left with a descriptive title.
 This column will not be indexed, and users will not be able to search data based on its values, but it will be displayed along the other descriptors on the collection page.
-See an example of collection descriptors for the [NY collection](https://scientific-collections.gbif.org/collection/b2190553-4505-4fdd-8fff-065c8ca26f72) where not every column is mapped to a standard:
+See an example of collection descriptors for [The New York Botanical Garden collection](https://scientific-collections.gbif.org/collection/b2190553-4505-4fdd-8fff-065c8ca26f72) where not every column is mapped to a standard:

 ![NY collection descriptors](/post/2024-10-01-grscicoll-collection-descriptors/NY_descriptors.png)